morisdmitry/shift_manager/README.md

 ## CLI interface

 make this commands in root path(order is important)
+BUG: work only with port 4000 so far.
+Please use this port for current work

 - for post shift `python3 cli.py shifts add <employee_email> <start> <end>`
 - for make report `python3 cli.py shifts report <employee_email>`